DIY Home Gym Flooring: Best Budget Home Gym Floors

 Cons

-This specialty home gym flooring does involve cleaning with a neutral pH cleaning solution and a damp mop and may not be thick or dense enough to protect a floor from heavy dropped weights.
+This specialty home gym flooring may not be thick or dense enough to protect a floor from heavy dropped weights.

 More information on the plyometric rubber roll home gym floor can be found at Greatmats.